baraveli/laravel-query-filters/README.md

 ### Create custom filter class in your laravel application

 **In this case I have a filter for the user model.
-Every filter should extends the baraveli `QueryFilter` class.**
+Every filter should extends the baraveli `QueryFilter` class.
+And the method name in each filter class correspond to the url param name so in this case when you call ?search="ssd" it is actually calling the `search()` method**

 ```php
 <?php